Astra-Interactive/AstraLibs/README.md

 ### You can use AstraLibs as you want, but you are not allowed to use it in "pay to win projects"
 ## [Wiki](https://github.com/Astra-Interactive/AstraLibs/wiki)
+You can see wiki[UNCOMPLETED] or even better - see [AstraTemplate](https://github.com/Astra-Interactive/AstraTemplate)

+AstraTemplate used as template in all plugins of AstraInteractive.
+Architecture of AstraTemplate is easy and allows develop Spigot plugins easily and fast

 ## Add a ktx-core dependency to your project
 This will allow you to use non-spigot utilities
 ```groovy